-Students majoring in Architecture take all courses shown except those denoted ID.
+Students majoring in Architecture take all courses shown except those denoted IA.

 * ARCH-prefix courses required for the BFA in Interior Architecture degree

 IA ARCH-prefix courses unique to the BFA in Interior Architecture degree

-Please contact Professor Michael Hagge for details on courses offered in the summer.
+Please contact Professor Michael Hagge for details on other courses offered in the summer.

 Please contact Professor Sherry Bryan for details on elective courses.